-Nick Murray, Policy Analyst
+Nick Murray, Director of Policy

 “‘Emergencies’ have always been the pretext on which the safeguards of individual liberty have been eroded — and once they are suspended it is not difficult for anyone who has assumed such emergency powers to see to it that the emergency will persist.”

 - Reform bills were submitted in 46 states over 2021, 16 of which were passed 11 which made substantive changes to their emergency powers processes.

 - Pennsylvania, Kentucky, and North Carolina gained the most points from 2021 to 2022, while Arkansas, Ohio, and Montana also made significant improvements.

 - Kansas was the least-improved state, losing nine points year-over-year, but remained in second-place overall.

 - Eight of the top 15 scoring states reformed their laws last year, while the bottom 20 states made no changes at all.

 - While Maine made no changes to its emergency powers law, it fell in the overall rankings, from 22nd (tie) to 27th (tie), due to other states enacting reforms that improved their overall rankings.

 - Vermont remains the lowest-ranked state because it gives the legislature no oversight of the executive’s emergency declaration, provides no limitation on the duration of the emergency, and certain emergency orders issued by the governor can remain in effect up to 180 days after the emergency has been terminated.

 In the last year, nearly every state legislator across the United States was confronted with questions on the appropriate use of emergency executive power.
 How long should a state of emergency last?
 What is the appropriate balance of power between the executive and legislative branches to determine when and where a state of emergency exists?
 An inextricable part of that dialogue concerned how each particular governor wielded the powers available to them under state law during the COVID-19 pandemic.